laravel/docs/helpers.md

 <a name="method-str-contains-all"></a>
 #### `Str::containsAll()` {#collection-method}

-The `Str::containsAll` method determines if the given string contains all array values:
+The `Str::containsAll` method determines if the given string contains all of the values in a given array:

     use Illuminate\Support\Str;